iwantmyname/blog/_posts/2015-01-05-meet-the-domain-extensions-of-january.md

 In 2015, I'd expect to see steady gTLD growth as more people become aware of their existence (if the general public knew about the glorious [.pizza](https://iwantmyname.com/domains/dot-pizza) extension, we'd see an online pizza renaissance for sure).
 And with another year of new launches, paired with the ever-dwindling supply of good remaining .coms, the growth might be faster than people expect.

-Prognostication aside, we have a big year of gTLDs ahead of us, and it all begins with the nine new extensions we're launching this month.
+Prognostication aside, we have a big year of gTLDs ahead of us, and it all begins with the 11 new extensions we're launching this month.

 <!-- /excerpt -->